 “Without either piece, you wouldn’t get such a compelling result.”

-Scientists are further planning to apply the technique to other rivers such as the Yangtze and Congo.
+Scientists plan to apply the technique to rivers like the Yangtze and Congo.
 The research was supported by NASA and a grant from the Italian government’s Ministry of Education, University and Research.